gerryas/ecommerce_server-1/README.md

   "role": "string"
 }
 ```

 ### GET /categories

-> Get all categories and products
+> Get all categories includes its products and banners

 _Request Headers_
 ```